Edward O. Wilson Biodiversity Postdoctoral Fellowship 2022 at Harvard University (Stipend of $55,000)

 - Applicants need to identify at least one faculty-curator who has agreed to supervise the fellowship.

-Applications will be reviewed by a committee of Harvard faculty.
-The likelihood that the proposed work will result in the discovery and formal taxonomic description of animal species will be a critical consideration in the selection process.
-Preference will be given to applicants not currently affiliated with Harvard University, and to those who have received their doctoral degree within the previous three years.
+- Preference will be given to applicants not currently affiliated with Harvard University, and to those who have received their doctoral degree within the previous three years.

 Application components include: